RIAEvangelist/node-dominos-pizza-api/README.md

 ## store.menu

-`store.menu` provides ***HUGE*** amounts of well formatted menu data parsed from the `store.dominosMenu` object.
+`store.menu.parsed` provides ***HUGE*** amounts of well formatted menu data parsed from the `store.menu.dominos` object.
 This information is parsed from the dominos api when the instance is instantiated.

-You can see the full parsed menu object and documentation [in the dominos pizza Menu.md](https://github.com/RIAEvangelist/node-dominos-pizza-api/blob/v3.x/docs/Menu.md).
+There is a *LOT* of info in this object.
+Please see the full parsed menu object and documentation [in the dominos pizza Menu.md](https://github.com/RIAEvangelist/node-dominos-pizza-api/blob/v3.x/docs/Menu.md).

-//Working on building this object while documenting the `.dominosMenu` object.
+//Working on documenting this object [in the dominos pizza Menu.md](https://github.com/RIAEvangelist/node-dominos-pizza-api/blob/v3.x/docs/Menu.md) first.

-## store.dominosMenu
+## store.menu.dominos

-`store.dominosMenu` provides ***HUGE*** amounts of ***RAW*** menu data direct from Dominos and has information for ***everything*** on the store's menu.
+`store.menu.dominos` provides ***HUGE*** amounts of ***RAW*** menu data direct from Dominos and has information for ***everything*** on the store's menu.
 This information is populated from the dominos api when the instance is instantiated.

 You can see the full raw dominosMenu object and documentation [in the dominos pizza RAW DominosMenu.md](https://github.com/RIAEvangelist/node-dominos-pizza-api/blob/v3.x/docs/DominosMenu.md).